 - Location: North Carolina

-Plate Surrender in North CarolinaCompare Car Insurance Rates in 3 Easy Steps
+Plate Surrender in North CarolinaCompare Car Insurance Rates in 3 Steps

 There are certain situations that require surrendering your North Carolina license plates.
 For more on these and other plate-transferring scenarios, read on for the full scoop.

-After moving to North Carolina you must register your vehicle at the expiration of the time granted by the reciprocity agreement between your former state and North Carolina (this usually falls in the 30-day range) or when you begin employment, whichever occurs first.
+After moving to North Carolina you must register your vehicle at the expiration of the time granted by the reciprocity agreement between your former state and North Carolina or when you begin employment, whichever occurs first.
 Register at your county’s local DMV office.
 You do not have to surrender your old license plates unless required by your former state.

 For more on North Carolina and everything it has to offer visit our relocation guide.

 After moving, you must surrender your North Carolina license plates.
-Do this in person, at any DMV office, or, if you’ve already moved, mail the plates to:
+You can do this in person, at any DMV office.

 Know what to expect before moving.
 Visit our Moving Out of North Carolina page.